albertlg/albertlg.com/content/en/authors/admin/_index.md

   Throughout my career I have been lucky enough to be able to surround myself with people better than me and, thanks to an incessant curiosity and eternal thirst for learning, I have always been moved by the new, the unexplored, optimization and measurement, and especially the user experience and the positioning of content to convert.

   So far, I have worked at Solostocks (Grupo Intercom), Softonic, Uvinum (a brand I was the proud creator and co-founder of), Drinks&Co Marketplace, and I have collaborated with maaaany startups.
-Today I am involved in CryptoAdvisor.club and I am diving into the new crypto world (cryptocurrencies, cryptoassets, NFTs, Web3, metaverse, DeFi, etc).
+Nowadays I am involved in CryptoAdvisor.club and I am diving into the new crypto world (cryptocurrencies, cryptoassets, NFTs, Web3, metaverse, DeFi, etc).

+  Today, my professional journey continues to evolve.
+In addition to my involvement with CryptoAdvisor.club, I have joined as a partner and SEO Manager at Mindset Digital, a boutique digital growth agency in Barcelona.
+Alongside Hugo Palomar and Jan Almuni, we are expanding the horizons of marketing and digital presence.
+And as if that weren't enough, I am also immersed in several 'side projects' that promise to be exciting.
+Among them are VinomadaWine, Logoteo, Escaperoos, and LeGoodAnfitrión, a mobile app that we are developing with great enthusiasm.
+I am always on the move, constantly seeking new opportunities and challenges that allow me to continue growing and learning in this dynamic digital world.
+If you're looking for innovation, creativity, and experience, you've found me!

   Find me if you are looking for something.